loopstick/CCA_DigitalElectronics_Spring2020/README.md

 * [Jameco](http://www.jameco.com) in Belmont, just south of the SFO airport
 * [Al Lasher's Electronics](http://allashers.com/) in Berkeley
-* [Fry's Electronics](http://www.frys.com) (various locations in South Bay) has some electronic supplies but I'm not sure that they carry the official Arduino.
+* [Fry's Electronics](http://www.frys.com) (various locations in South Bay) has some electronic supplies

 #### Optional equipment
 As you develop your projects and interests, you might need to purchase